Chunosov/lear_ai/classify-tf/README.md

 sudo apt-get -y install cuda
 ```

-:exclamation: The package is for Ubuntu 20.04, can't install the package on Ubuntu 22.04, there is no package for 22 at the time of writing.
+:exclamation: The package is for Ubuntu 20.04, can't install it on Ubuntu 22.04, there is no package for 22 at the time of writing.

 Install [cuDNN SDK 8.1.0](https://developer.nvidia.com/cudnn).
 There is no direct download link, nvidia decided that you must be a registerd user to be able to download the package :disappointed:.
 Even though it's freely available as part of their docker image `docker pull nvidia/cuda:11.2.0-cudnn8-runtime-ubuntu20.04`.